kubestellar/kubestellar/test/scale-infra/INSTRUCTIONS.md

     ansible-playbook -i .data/hosts_core deploy_ks_core.yaml --ssh-common-args='-o StrictHostKeyChecking=no' -e 'ks_release=0.25.1'
     ```

-    You can use the flag `--ks_release` to specify the KubeStellar release.
+    You can use the variable `ks_release` to specify the KubeStellar release.
 Kubestellar is deployed using the [KS helmchart](https://github.com/kubestellar/kubestellar/tree/main/core-chart) configured with a ITS of type host.

 4. Create the WEC hosting instances: